nusnlp/Think-Cite/README.md

 # Citation

-Please cite the repo if you use the data or code in this repo.
+Please cite the following paper if you use the data or code in this repo.

 ```
 @inproceedings{Think-Cite,